How do I start the application process?

 What’s the difference between the LLM and the MT?

-The Master of Laws (LLM) is for attorneys who have graduated from a law school approved by the ABA or have completed all the requirements to practice law in a foreign country, while the Master of Taxation (MT) is geared toward candidates who hold a bachelor’s degree in accounting or a business-related field.
+The Master of Laws in Taxation (LLM) is for attorneys who have graduated from a law school accredited by the ABA or have completed all the requirements to practice law in a foreign country.
+The Master of Taxation (MT) is designed for candidates who hold a bachelor’s degree in accounting or a business-related field.

 Would I ever have to go on campus for anything?